 Note: For the purpose of this payment a claimant must be eligible for and receiving Carer Allowance in respect of the child.

 Families will be able to apply for assistance through CAP where, following a catastrophic event, all of the following criteria are met:

-- the child, aged under 7 years, is diagnosed with a severe disability or severe medical condition; and
+- the child, aged under 7 years, is diagnosed with a severe disability or severe medical condition

-- the child has significant care requirements – that is, requires full-time care from the carer for a minimum of two months following the catastrophic event; and
+- the child has significant care requirements – that is, requires full-time care from the carer for a minimum of 2 months following the catastrophic event

-- the child's carer is eligible for and receiving Carer Allowance in respect of the child; and
+- the child's carer is eligible for and receiving Carer Allowance in respect of the child

-- the carer is not eligible for and receiving Carer Payment; and
+- the carer is not eligible for and receiving Carer Payment

-- the carer and/or their partner are not eligible for an income support payment; and
+- the carer and/or their partner are not eligible for an income support payment

-- the carer is able to demonstrate a very strong need for financial support during the adjustment period after the catastrophic event; and
+- the carer is able to demonstrate a very strong need for financial support during the adjustment period after the catastrophic event

 - the claim is lodged within 2 years from the date of diagnosis of a severe disability or severe medical condition following the catastrophic event.